OzCHI 2025 Workshop

 We welcome submissions from researchers and practitioners across diverse disciplines such as HCI, Social Computing, Design, Policy, Cybersecurity, Ethics, and Social Sciences.
 Policymakers, industry professionals, and community advocates engaged in digital safety are encouraged to join.
 Both emerging and established researchers working on new or ongoing online safety projects will find this workshop valuable.

-To participate, please submit an Expression of Interest (EOI).
+To participate, please submit an Expression of Interest (EOI) by 19th October 13th November 23:59 (Anywhere on Earth).

 Your submission should include an abstract of up to 300 words describing your current or recent research, theoretical discussions, emerging challenges, or new perspectives related to online safety.
 Contributions from both early-stage and completed work are welcome.